bkkkk/bkkkk.github.io/_posts/2014-12-19-thesis-before-you-embark-on-your-journey.markdown

 If you ever code anything that matters you have to put it into some kind of version control and have it backed up regularly to an off-site backup.
 I use git and github.
 If you only have a single copy of your thesis and you're not updating your backup constantly, you deserve whatever horrible thing happens to you.

+## Unicode support (Get yur umlaut on!)

+Latex unfortunately does not support utf8 by default, so you cannot directly type names with umlauts into your latex code.
+Luckily with only a couple of lines of code you can get support for those lovely foreign names.

+{% highlight latex %}
+\usepackage[T1]{fontenc}
+\usepackage[latin1]{inputenc}
+\usepackage{lmodern}
+{% endhighlight %}

+What these packages do has been explained by more capable people than me on [tex.se](http://tex.stackexchange.com/questions/44694/fontenc-vs-inputenc).
+Note that here I am using the **lmodern** font package that gives you access to additional glyphs.
+If you just want to use the default *Computer Modern* simply load the fontenc and inputenc packages, the cm-super font will load automatically.

 ## Managing your bibliography

 Bibliographies are handled by roughly two components, first the external application, traditionally bibtex which processes the bibliography **.bib** file and a package like **natbib** which handles the formatting of the citations in your document.